Frequently asked questions

 FEGA Sweden is intended for sensitive human research data that require controlled access.

 This includes genetic, genomic, phenotypic, and related biomedical research data.
-If you are unsure whether FEGA Sweden is suitable for your data, see Is FEGA Sweden the right archive? for guidance.
+If you are unsure whether FEGA Sweden is suitable for your data, see Is FEGA Sweden the right repository? for guidance.

 Can I submit data that does not require controlled access?